actions-marketplace-validations/FullStackIndie_sitemap-generator/README.md

 This is a simple site map generator that takes a URL as input and creates a site map of all the pages on the website.
 This is meant to be used in your GitHub Actions to generate a current site map for your website as part of your deployment workflow.
 You can also download it and run locally on your computer.

-The sitemap.xml will be saved in the current directory unless you specify a different directory.
-The sitemap.xml will be overwritten if it already exists.
-This is intended behavior so your sitemap is always up to date.

 ***

 ## Use In GitHub Actions

-- Only use folders as the path.
-Sitemap will be saved as **sitemap.xml** in the specified folder.

-- Logs will be saved as **sitemap_generator_logs.txt** in the specified folder.

-- Make sure folder exists before running the action.
-If the folder does not exist the action will fail.
-There will be an option to choose to create the folder if it does not exist in a future release.
-Pull requests are welcome.

-The . in the sitemap_path and log_path is the current directory.
-You can specify a different directory if you want.
+- url: the url you want to generate a site map for.
+This is required.

+- cache-key: - the cache key to upload the site map to.
+The defualt value is 'sitemap'.
+You will use the same key to download the sitemap in your deployment workflow.

+- The Sitemap will be downloaded as **sitemap.xml** and will be overwritten if it already exists.
+This is intended behavior so your sitemap is always up to date.
+Logs are also downloaded as **sitemap_generator_logs.txt**

+To create and upload a sitemap as an artifact use this action in your workflow

 ```
 name: Create a Sitemap

 on: